History of New Zealand: Treaty of Waitangi

-In 1839, the New Zealand Company announced plans to buy large tracts of land and to establish colonies in New Zealand.
+In 1839, the New Zealand Company announced plans to buy large tracts of land and to colonise New Zealand.
 This and the increased commercial interests of merchants in Sydney and London spurred the British Government to take stronger action.
-The Government sent Captain William Hobson to New Zealand as lieutenant governor with instructions to persuade Māori to cede their sovereignty to the British Crown.
+The Government sent Captain William Hobson to New Zealand to be lieutenant governor.
 In reaction to the New Zealand Company's moves, on 15 June 1839 the issue of new Letters Patent expanded the territory of New South Wales to include all of New Zealand.
 Governor of New South Wales George Gipps was appointed governor over New Zealand.
-This represented the first clear expression of British intent to annex New Zealand.

 On 6 February 1840, Hobson and about forty Māori chiefs signed the Treaty of Waitangi at Waitangi in the Bay of Islands.
 The British subsequently took copies of the Treaty around the islands of New Zealand for signature by other chiefs.
 A significant number refused to sign or were not asked but, in total, more than five hundred Māori eventually signed.

-The Treaty gave Māori sovereignty over their lands and possessions and all of the rights of British citizens.
-What it gave the British in return depends on the language-version of the Treaty used.
-The English version can be said to give the British Crown sovereignty over New Zealand; but in the Māori version, the Crown receives kāwanatanga, which, arguably, is a lesser power (see interpretations of the Treaty).
-The dispute over the "true" meaning and the intent of the signatories remains an issue.
+Two versions of the treaty were signed, one in English, the other in Māori.
+The meaning of each version is not the same which has led to various interpretations (see interpretations of the Treaty).
+Since 1940, issues relating to the treaty have played an increasingly active social and governmental role in New Zealand.

 Britain was motivated by the desire to forestall the New Zealand Company and other European powers (France established a very small settlement at Akaroa in the South Island later in 1840), to facilitate settlement by British subjects and, possibly, to end the lawlessness of European (predominantly British and American) whalers, sealers and traders.
 Officials and missionaries had their own positions and reputations to protect.
 Māori chiefs were motivated by a desire for protection from foreign powers, for the establishment of governorship over European settlers and traders in New Zealand, and for allowing wider European settlement that would increase trade and prosperity for Māori.

 Governor Hobson died on 10 September 1842.
 Robert FitzRoy, the new governor (in office: 1843–1845), took some legal steps to recognise Māori custom.

 However, his successor, George Grey, promoted rapid cultural assimilation and reduction of the land-ownership, influence and rights of the Māori.
 The practical effect of the Treaty was, in the beginning, only gradually felt, especially in predominantly Māori regions, where the settler government had little or no authority.